Hecter94/EndlessSky-PluginArchive/plugins.md

 <details>
 <summary>:blue_book: Plugin readme</summary>
-<blockquote># Endless-Sky-(A-Galaxy-Far-Far-Away)
+<blockquote># Endless Sky – A Galaxy Far Far Away (AGFFA)
-Just a plugin that I made that aims to replicate Star Wars (or at least tries to) in Endless Sky.
-During the past year or so, I've managed to create around 280 ships, ranging from one-man fighters to capital ships, all from a variety of eras and factions (The Old Republic, the Republic & CIS, the Empire & Rebels, the First Order & Resistance, and even some from Legends).
-Currently, there is no existing storyline or a functioning galaxy map, though I intend to finish another 100 ships before I develop other aspects of the plugin (their sprites can be found in the plugin already).
+A Galaxy Far Far Away (AGFFA) is an experimental plugin that brings the Star Wars franchise to Endless Sky (or at least tries to).
+Adding hundreds of ships, ranging from one-man starfighters to star destroyers or even star dreadnoughts, the plugin encompasses ships from a variety of eras and factions (The Old Republic, the Republic & CIS, the Empire & Rebels, the First Order & Resistance, and even some from Legends).

+Currently, the plugin is highly unbalanced, has no existing storyline, has an incomplete galaxy, and is just a fun side project that I occasionally mess around with in my free time.

 ### Documentation
 (https://www.moddb.com/mods/endless-sky-a-galaxy-far-far-away)